AnikaLegal/clerk/README.md

 ## Emails

-To listen for inbound emails:
+To listen for inbound emails in your development environment:

 ```bash
 # Start ngrok (https://ngrok.com/) and take note of the address